Volkswagen Golf Mk2: North America

-Mexico (1987-1992)
+Mexico (1987–1992)

 The Golf Mk2 was introduced in Mexico in March 1987 to replace the successful Caribe (Golf Mk1).
 It was available with two variants of the 1.8-litre engine: A 72 hp, and the 85 hp previously used in the Caribe GT, the Atlantic GLS, and the Corsar.
 It came in C, CL and GL trims, with a 4-speed manual gearbox for the lesser engine (C and CL), and a 5-speed manual or optional 3-speed automatic for the more powerful Golf GL.
 Tires for the C and CL were 155 SR 13, and P 175/70 R 13 for the GL.
 In 1988 the Golf received the same modifications as in Europe, but for the nameplates (which changed for 1989).
 In 1989 a GTI version was introduced with a 105 hp "Digifant" fuel injected variant of the 1.8-liter engine with no catalytic converter.

 In early 1992, the MkII Golf was replaced by the MkIII.

+Other markets

 Japan

 In Japan, all models were sold with fuel injected and catalyzed engines as the CLI and GLI, with the GTI model also available.
 Sales were bolstered due to the Golf's compliance with Japanese Government dimension regulations.
 In 1982, the Golf was joined by the Polo in Japan which was also in compliance.